Skip to content

 No labels = code default

-The Targeting tab > Default Rollout section controls what percentage of requests receive each labeled version.
+The Targeting tab > Default section controls what percentage of requests receive each labeled version.
 The weights are entered as percentages (0–100%) and must sum to 100% or less:

 • Set production to 90 and canary to 10 for a 10% canary deployment